codesleuth7/northstar_horizon_z80_rom/README.md

 was created as part of a restoration project.
 The initial need was a diagnostic to isolate and troubleshoot basic hardware problems.
 The minimum hardware required for this ROM was only the Z80 CPU and console serial port.
-Basic function without memory was a design goal to assist with memory troubleshooting.Memory from this era was a common source of failure for many retro computers.
+Basic function without memory was a design goal to assist with memory troubleshooting.
+Memory from this era was a common source of failure for many retro computers.

 Design requirements: